Themen:

 + + +

-• Rücksendung der Antworten binnen sieben Tagen an METALMESSAGE per E-Mail zur Weiterleitung
+• Rücksendung der Antworten binnen 7 Tagen an Metal Message ᴳᴸᴼᴮᴬᴸ zur Weiterleitung

 • Im Falle einer speziell gesetzten Deadline (finaler Termin der Abgabe) ist diese unbedingt einzuhalten